Pressio/pressio/docs/html/_sources/components/utils.rst.txt

 - insert a ``define`` statement to set the *minimum* level *before* including the utils header

-- initialize and finalize the logger singleton
+- initialize and finalize the logger

 The following snippet provides the main idea:

 .. code-block:: cpp

-   // this sets the default min level
+   // set the min level
    #define PRESSIO_LOG_ACTIVE_MIN_LEVEL 2

    // this is needed since it contains the logging code